Bindings for printed manuals

 Perfect binding

-Perfect binding looks good, but for practical purposes it is not good.
-It is difficult to make sure that a reference manual stays open.
-If the spine is bent back to help the pages stay open, the pages become separate from the binding and finally fall out.
+Perfect binding looks good, but it is not easy to use.
+To make a reference manual stay open is difficult.
+If the spine is bent back to help the pages to stay open, the pages become separate from the binding and finally fall out.
 Perfect binding is not practical for small quantities, because of the setup costs (£30 to £40).

 Staple binding

 Technically, staple binding is known as saddle stitch.
-If there are less than approximately 30 leaves (60 sides), staple binding is a good option.
+For no more than approximately 30 leaves (60 sides), staple binding is a good option.
 Staple binding is cheap.
 A reference manual stays flat, and can be folded back on itself.

 Lay-flat binding

-Lay-flat binding has the visual appeal of perfect binding, and it lets a reference manual stay flat on a surface.
+Lay-flat binding has the visual appeal of perfect binding.
+Lay-flat binding lets a reference manual stay flat on a surface.
 However, the reference manual cannot be folded back on itself.

 Canadian binding